Bulk File Distributor Bulk File Distributor

 This project is similar to the Napster Clone project.
-Consider large downloads like the JRE, the JDK, Web Start and the Windows fixpacks.
+Consider large downloads like the JRE (Java Runtime Environment), the JDK (Java Development Kit), Web Start and the Windows fixpacks.
 Currently each user downloads these from thousands of miles away over the Internet, often using a pathetic 56K modem.
 What is wrong with this picture?

 1. There are people nearby with copies of these giant files.
 Why not get them from them instead?